Inspiration

 Day 14: Back to Denmark

-After driving from Røldal to Langesund and taking the ferry back to Hirtshals in Denmark, we drove directly towards Rubjerg Knude Lighthouse (Rubjerg Knude Fyr) in Northern Jutland.
+After driving from Røldal to Langesund and taking the ferry back to Hirtshals in Denmark, we drove directly towards Rubjerg Knude Lighthouse (Rubjerg Knude Fyr) in North Jutland.

 Eriba Touring Troll 530 Rockabilly drone shot